Pre-Health Timeline

 - Start thinking seriously about the application process and obtain information about medical schools.

-- Meet with the Health Professions Advisor to discuss application procedures and timetable; attend the Application Kick-Off Meeting in November.
+- Meet with a Pre-Health Advisor to discuss application procedures and timetable; attend the Application Kick-Off Meeting in November.

 - In the spring, request letters of recommendation from faculty who know you and your qualifications.